veggiedefender/apriltag-js/README.md

 # apriltag-js

 apriltag-js is a TypeScript port of [apriltag-generation](https://github.com/AprilRobotics/apriltag-generation) with no dependencies.
 See also the [main AprilTag repo](https://github.com/AprilRobotics/apriltag) and [paper](https://april.eecs.umich.edu/papers/details.php?name=krogius2019iros).

+It lets you generate tags on the client instead of using pre-generated bitmaps.
+It also introduces a new JSON format for defining tag families.

-While the reference implementation is geared toward designing and evaluating new tag families, this library only renders them, which is a much easier task.
-It supports all official tag families, and you can easily use your own.
+All official tag families are supported, and you can easily use your own:

 * `16h5`
 * `25h9`